44 Gorgeous Grey Gemstones & Crystals with Photos

 gray sapphire jewelry

 Grey sapphire is a variety of corundum with a greyish colour.
+Gray sapphires are naturally occurring and rare, prized for their subtle elegance and versatility in jewelry design.
+Among these, the star sapphire variety stands out for its distinctive star-shaped asterism, adding visual intrigue and symbolic meaning to jewelry pieces.
 While sapphires are known for their vibrant blues, grey sapphires offer a more subdued elegance and are used in various jewelry designs.

 grey Sardonyx